 Flood insurance protects two types of insurable property: building coverage, which protects the physical structure and improvements, and contents coverage, which protects the possessions inside that building.
 Neither of these covers the land that the building and contents occupy.

-See The Cost of Flooding Damage
+Great Link: See The Cost of Flooding Damage

 Building coverage includes:

 - The insured building and its foundation